-In this essay I discuss various possible ancestral backgrounds of the Wareham families who are mainly based in southern England.
-I do not believe that all Warehams are related by blood and I do not think there is one common root to the family name.
-For example my line comes through a family in Shroton in north Dorset in 1700 and yet I cannot find any direct link to a neighbouring Wareham family in Child Okeford, even through sibling branches.
-I think that there are many different Wareham families who have different backgrounds and reasons why the family name was adopted.
-I cannot prove for certain why my particular family adopted the Wareham family name as I can only trace my line back to the late 17th century.
+In this essay I briefly look into the various ancestral backgrounds of the Wareham families who are mainly based in southern England.
+I do not believe that all Warehams are related by blood and whilst most Warehams hold the name because of the name of the town in Dorset, I do not think that all Wareham families adopted the surname for the same reason at the same time.
+I do not think there is one common root to the family name.
+For example my line comes through a family who lived in Shroton in north Dorset in the 18th and 19th century and yet I cannot find any direct link to a neighbouring Wareham family in Child Okeford in a similar time period, even through sibling branches.
+I therefore conclude that there are many different Wareham families who have different backgrounds and reasons why the family name was used for their line and for most it is actually impossible to tell why the name was taken.
+For example I cannot prove for certain why my particular family adopted the Wareham family name and I can only trace my line back to the late 17th century.

-If you are descended from a Wareham why do you think your branch had the name?
-Have you found the reason for the name or like me can you only go back so far till when written records started?
-My Wareham line were labourers and so records of their lives do not go back much beyond the start of parish registers started showing their baptisms, marriages and burials but not why they started to be called Wareham.
+I would recommend conducting your own research into your own background, or getting it conducted by someone who knows what they are doing.
+Don't rely on vague name associations for family history but work back one generation at a time using all relevant and documented information available.
+If you are descended from a Wareham in your family ancestry why do you think your branch had the name?
+Have you found the reason for the adoption of the name or, like me, can you only go back so far till when written records started?
+My Wareham line were poor farm labourers, or 'peasants' as they were called before the agricultural revolution, and so records of their history do not go back much beyond the start of parish registers started in the 17th / 18th centuries.
+There are records of their baptisms, marriages and burials but not much more to give any clue about when or why they adopted the surname.